zahra-abbasi-vault/zahra-abbasi-vault.github.io/_projects/Sampi-Sorter-Machine.md

 ## Classification Model Output

-Below are some of the outputs of the classification models.
+<p style="text-align: justify;">Below are some of the outputs of the classification models.
 The images are of the latest product, coffee beans, that were added to the system.
-I trained different models for each type of the defect.
+I trained different models for each type of the defect.</p>

 ### Detecting Shell
- shell is common defect where coffee beans have a large cavity similar to a shell.
+<p style="text-align: justify;">Shell is a common defect where coffee beans have a large cavity similar to a shell.</p>

 ![Coffee Shell detection](/images/shell_positive_1.bmp)